-Install and Configure Oracle Database for Cloudera Software
+Install and Configure Oracle Database for CDP

 To use an Oracle database, follow these procedures.
 For information on compatible versions of the Oracle database, see Database Requirements.